ReshamDalvi/EXCEL-/README.md

-# E-Commerce Sales Dashboard
+# 🛒 Amazon E-commerce Sales & Order Analysis Dashboard

-## Project Objective
+## 🎯 Project Objective

-The objective of this E-commerce Sales Dashboard is to analyze sales performance, customer purchasing behavior, product trends, and business profitability using interactive visualizations.
-The dashboard aims to help stakeholders monitor key performance indicators (KPIs), identify top-performing products and regions, track monthly sales trends, and make data-driven decisions to improve revenue, profitability, and overall business performance.
+The objective of this project is to analyze Amazon e-commerce sales and order data to understand overall sales performance, order trends, product performance, customer locations, fulfilment methods, and order status.
+The dashboard aims to identify key trends and patterns, highlight high-performing products and regions, analyze cancellations and fulfilment performance, and provide meaningful business insights that can support data-driven decision-making.

-## Dataset Description
+## 📂 Dataset Description

-This dataset contains transactional data from an e-commerce business.
-Each row represents an individual order or order item and includes information about the order, customer, product, sales, discount, profit, and location.
+This dataset contains transactional data from Amazon e-commerce orders.
+Each row represents an individual order and includes information about order status, product details, sales amount, quantity, fulfilment, shipping, and customer location.

 ### Dataset Columns